Reflection positivity and invertible topological phases: Fermionic theories with scalar internal symmetry group

 \subsubsection{Free fermion theories on Minkowski spacetime~$M^{n-1}$}

-As before we only treat the real case.
+As before we only treat the eight real fermionic symmetry groups.
 Fix a type~$s$ in Table~\eqref{eq:100}.
-Let $\GG{n-1}s$~be the Lorentz signature anti-Wick rotation of~$\hh{n-1}s$, as in~\eqref{eq:12}.
-If $s=0$, which is the basic case, then $\GG{n-1}s=\Spin_{1,n-2}$ is the Lorentz spin group.
-The analog of~\eqref{eq:102} is an embedding (see~\eqref{eq:a9} for $\Cliff_{p,q}$ conventions)
+Let $\GG{1,n-2}s$~be the Lorentz signature anti-Wick rotation of~$\hh{n-1}s$, as in~\eqref{eq:12}.
+If $s=0$, which is the basic case, then $\GG{1,n-2}s=\Spin_{1,n-2}$ is the Lorentz spin group.
+The analog of~\eqref{eq:102} is an embedding (see~\eqref{eq:a9} for $\Cliff_{p,q}$ conventions).

 and there is a Morita equivalence of superalgebras